-9. Chassis / CPU / Power Supply Fan Connectors (3 pin FAN)
+11. Chassis, CPU, & Power Supply Fan Connectors (3-pin CHA\, CPU\, PWR\FAN)

-These connectors support cooling fans of 500mA (6W) or less.
+These connectors support cooling fans of 500mAMP (6 Watts) or less.
 Orientate the fans so that the heat sink fins allow airflow to go across the onboard heat sink(s) instead of the expansion slots.
 Depending on the fan manufacturer, the wiring and plug may be different.
 The red wire should be positive, while the black should be ground.
 Connect the fan's plug to the board taking into consideration the polarity of the this connector.
+NOTE: The "Rotation" signal is to be used only by a specially designed fan with rotation signal.